ethanfuerst/ethanfuerst/README.md

 ## Who?

 I'm Ethan Fuerst, a Data/Software/Analytics/Engineering guy based out of NYC.
-While my day-to-day is in analytics, most of my side projects consist of some sort of software engineering.
+While my day-to-day consists of Analytics Engineering at Brooklyn Data Company, most of my side projects consist of some sort of software engineering.

 ## What?